 Update the demand savings calculation methodology for compressed air measures.
 Savings calculation inputs should be revised, such that the customer provides the expected compressor load for each hour of every weekday and weekend of a typical week.
 If seasonal or monthly changes are expected to increase or decrease the load, the calculation inputs should provide customers with the ability to provide these seasonal changes.
 The compressor calculations should be updated so that the average load of the efficient compressor is reduced from the average load of the baseline compressor during the peak period.
 The average load should be based on trend data, historical observations, or customer judgement.
-Lastly, we recommend estimating an hourly savings profile for non-weather sensitive measures and weighting the savings at each hour according to the ISO-NE peak demand definition.
 Making these changes will allow for greater accuracy of annual energy savings, seasonal summer savings, and seasonal winter savings.